cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture9A.md

 for other ensembles as well.

 There are thus four important conclusions to draw from our study of
+fluctuations:

-fluctuations: 1) that in the thermodynamic limit, fluctuations are negligible, and hence we can discuss single values of thermodynamic variables as being equivalent to ensemble averages; 2) that in the thermodynamic limit all ensembles are equivalent, and hence we can use any ensemble that is mathematically convenient to relate molecular properties to macroscopic observables; 3) that microscopic fluctuations are proportional to a response function, both in equilibrium and in non-equilibrium processes; and 4) fluctuations are measurable properties of a system that can be used to inform experimental measurements (e.g. in light scattering).
+1. that in the thermodynamic limit, fluctuations are negligible, and hence we can discuss single values of thermodynamic variables as being equivalent to ensemble averages;
+2. that in the thermodynamic limit all ensembles are equivalent, and hence we can use any ensemble that is mathematically convenient to relate molecular properties to macroscopic observables;
+3. that microscopic fluctuations are proportional to a response function, both in equilibrium and in non-equilibrium processes;
+4. fluctuations are measurable properties of a system that can be used to inform experimental measurements (e.g. in light scattering).

 ## Summary of other topics